Duke-NUS-HPC/docs/install-R-package-in-personal-library.md

 At the R command prompt, enter

 ```
-install.packages("tinytest", lib = "/data/<yourgroup>/home/<your user id>/R/rstudio/4.1")
+install.packages("tinytest", lib = "~/R/rstudio/4.1")
+# 4.1 will change as we move to new R versions
 # test that it worked
 libary(tinytest)
+q()
 ```

-Then make sure that the package `tinytest` is visibible in RStudio.
+Then make sure that the package `tinytest` is also visibible in RStudio.

 If you find problems with the documentation email steverozen@pm.me.